-Physical weed control refers to the manual removal of weeds either by hand, or using tools or machinery.
+Physical weed control refers to manually removing weeds either by hand, or using tools or machinery.

 Hand pulling and grubbing